Do you have an SEO strategy for this year?

 In the last few years, we’ve seen Google put a big focus on trying to understand content, search intent, and topics.

-With their algorithm Hummingbird, they tried to understand the connection between entities, topics, subtopics, and synonyms.
+With their Hummingbird algorithm update, they tried to understand the connection between entities, topics, subtopics, and synonyms.

-The goal of Google is to match a user query to an answer.
-So if Google can rate a document based on the likelihood that it will answer the user query, then they have a new way of ranking documents.
+Google’s goal is to match a user query to the best possible answer.
+So if Google can rate a document based on the likelihood that it will answer the user’s question, then they have a new way of ranking documents.

 This is why there is now not just a focus on the “voting mechanism” (links) but also on the actual content on the page.

-This means that Google is getting smarter.
-They are not looking at searches on a keyword by keyword basis, they are looking at the intent behind the search and understanding that some searches have the same intent.
+Search engines are getting smarter.
+They are not looking at searches on a literal keyword by keyword basis.
+They’re looking at the intent behind the search and understanding that some searches have the same intent.

-That’s why you no longer need to build out different pages for each keyword, but focus on building pages based on topics.
+That’s why you no longer need to build out different pages for each keyword, but focus on building pages based around topics.

-For instance, old school SEO used to build out pages for each keyword: guest post service, guest packages, guest blog post packages, etc.
+For instance, old school search engine optimization used to build out pages for each keyword: guest post service, guest packages, guest blog post packages, etc.

-Now Google understands those are all the same thing, so you can just create 1 page and you’ll rank for a ton of the variations, just like we do:
+Google now understands those are all the same thing, so you can just create 1 page and you’ll rank for a ton of keyword variations, just like we do:

-That’s why pages with longer content tend to rank better – There is a greater chance that the page will fully explain the answer to the user query:
+That’s why pages with longer content tend to rank better.
+There’s a greater chance that the page will fully explain the answer to the user query:

 Links are still the biggest ranking factor, but quality is much more important than it used to be.
 SEO is a long-term play, so we recommend focusing on getting quality links to your site.

-By combining these 2 basics, you will see massive increases in your traffic.
+By combining these 3 things, you will see massive increases in your traffic, just like we do with HOTH X.

 In the past, old school SEO was really focused on 2 things: Keywords and Ranking